 A method of raising capital through the sale of ownership interests in an enterprise or other business entity.
 Equity financing can range in size from seed money for a start-up to an IPO for a multinational corporation.
 This type of financing isn’t limited to business endeavours, however, and can include raising capital for a real estate acquisition or other asset that may churn a profit.
 Equity ownership includes, but is not limited to, common stock, convertible preferred stock, and ownership interests in a Delaware Statutory Trust.

-Ownership interest in a business entity, from the concept of equity as ownership.
-For example, if an investor owned a 10% interest in
+Equity Interests are ownership interest in a business entity, from the concept of equity as ownership.

 The process of arranging the transfer of one’s wealth and assets after his or her death.
 Estate planning helps govern how these assets will be managed and distributed, while looking to minimize estate taxes to preserve wealth.
 Real estate, personal property, stock and other securities, life insurance, and debt are a few of the assets that are considered to be part of an individual’s estate.

 Per the IRS, an estate tax is a tax on the transfer of property upon death.
 An estate tax considers the fair market value of all the property within one’s estate, and not what the assets were originally purchased for.
 The total of these items is known as the Gross Estate, and can include cash, securities, ownership interests in either a business or real estate, annuities, among other asset classes.
 As of 2019, a filing is only required for estates with a gross assets and prior taxable gifts above $11,400,000.